BasicWolf/talks/2022_12_01_mob_programming.md

 That's а fellow developer on your shoulder.
 How about getting more people involved?
 It's not just "an extra pair of eyes" then - it's a hive mind backing you up.

-And they are not just developers, but also QA, PO, even your Scrum master!
+What is a hive mind?
+It's
+the minds of the seasoned programmers amplifying one-another, the minds of the juniors, who have a great opportunity to learn fast and deep, the minds of the recently joined members, who can immediately contribute and be guided while contributing, the minds of QA, who can nurture the quality while the code is being cast, the mind of PO, ready to provide business insight, the minds of designers, database engineers, infrastructure specialists and so on
+- the minds and the experience that you need here and now.

-At this point, it's not just you, but the whole *mob* of your teammates working on your JIRA ticket.
+At this point, it's not just you, but the whole *mob* of people working on your JIRA ticket.
 So, why even assign the tickets to individuals in the first place, when you can collaborate on every issue and solve them together?
+Why spread the effort, doing something in parallel, when the team can focus on one important thing at a time?

-We call this collaborative programming sessions - "Mob programming" or simply "mobbing".
+We call this focused collaborative software development sessions
+- "Mob programming" or simply "mobbing".
 I've been doing mob programming for almost four years now.
 For me, mobbing is light years ahead of work done in silos.

 ## Collaboration

-There are many ways to have a mobbing session, but they also have some common rules.
+There are many ways to have a mobbing session, but they have some common rules.
-First, there are roles: the **navigators** and the driver.
-The job of the **navigators** to help the driver
+First, there are roles: there are **navigators** and one **driver**.

-The essential parts are that
-at any given time, there is only a single person, called a **driver**, who writes the code
+The **navigators** guide the driver, who is writing the code.

+There is a catch though.
+People would soon get bored watching the driver and the driver gets tired too.
+So it's essential that you switch the **driver** seat often.
+How often?
+If a mob of three changes the **driver** seat once in ten minutes, it means that every one would get to the keyboard only once in half an hour!

+Ideal loop: write, verify, commit and change driver

+Sometimes the navigators have to literally tell the driver what to write - word after word, symbol after symbol - e.g. if a driver is not familiar with the project, the framework, or even the programming language.

+### Spaces

 On a typical mobbing day, team members gather closer in dedicated space - real or virtual and